Description

 In case you haven't heard of this viral trend, Dubai style Chocolate is a thick chocolate bar filled with pistachio butter and a crunchy kataifi dough.
 I'm a little late to the party, but here's my healthy spin on it.

 The chocolate outside and pistachio filling are sugar free, being sweetened with monk fruit.
 The crunchiness comes from a mixture of plain shredded wheat cereal and unsweetened coconut flakes.
-And I'm using a mixture of tahini and homemade pistachio butter for a creamy filling, plus a garnish of pistachios on top!
+And I'm using a mixture of tahini and homemade pistachio butter for a creamy, crunchy, and delicious filling.

 The chocolate outside and pistachio filling are sugar free, being sweetened with monk fruit.
 The crunchiness comes from a mixture of plain shredded wheat cereal and unsweetened coconut flakes.
-And I'm using a mixture of tahini and homemade pistachio butter for a creamy filling, plus a garnish of pistachios on top!
+And I'm using a mixture of tahini and homemade pistachio butter for a creamy, crunchy, and delicious filling.

 Time